Hokuetsu Corporation

 Jul.
 1986

-Ultra-lightweight coated wood-free paper and wood-containing paper machine (No. 6) introduced at Niigata Mill
+Ultra-lightweight coated wood-free paper and wood-containing paper machine (No. 6) is introduced at Niigata Mill

 Sep.
 1990

-Ultra-lightweight coated wood-free paper and wood-containing paper machine (No. 7) introduced at Niigata Mill
+Ultra-lightweight coated wood-free paper and wood-containing paper machine (No. 7) is introduced at Niigata Mill

 Jul.
 1998

-On-machine coater (No. 8) is introduced at Niigata Mill to start production of ECF pulp
+On-machine coater (No. 8) is introduced at Niigata Mill; production of ECF pulp starts

 Apr.
 2000

-ECF process adopted company-wide for all pulp products
+ECF process is adopted company-wide for all pulp products

 Ichikawa Mill and Katsuta Mill are integrated into one organization to become Kanto Mill